-Christie Taylor (she/her) is a Brooklyn-based science journalist, with nearly seven years as a radio producer and interview host for WNYC Studios’ Science Friday, and more than ten years total experience producing well-researched live talk shows.
+Christie Taylor (she/her) is a Brooklyn-based science journalist, with more than 10 years of experience in audio mediums.
+Her work has spanned the gamut of local newspaper reporting to national radio and international print magazines.
 A versatile and dedicated multimedia journalist, she is as comfortable booking guests, editing interview tape and moderating panels of experts as she is researching and reporting science news and feature stories.

 Her first act of science communication was a crayon-illustrated poster about baleen whales in kindergarten.
 Since then she has helped explain as much as she possibly can: Alzheimer’s Disease research, black hole evolution, the wonder and terror of polychaete marine worms, the connections between science fiction and contemporary disaster science, and how Indigenous peoples’ stories about constellations are in the same family of knowledge as a scientific hypothesis.